 Elise Richter laureate (FWF)

-5 best paper awards, 5 additional nominations
+6 best paper awards, 5 additional nominations

 5 awards for reviewing activities, 6 special recognitions for outstanding reviews

-24 different courses across 15 institutions
+30 different courses across 17 institutions

-RecSys Summer School, Italian National PhD Program of AI
+Italian National PhD Program in AI

 Tutorials at UMAP and ISMIR